GreyKeenan/dukesup/index.md

   </a>
 </div>

-> This is what the game will look like after you set it up.
+> This is what the game will look like after setup.

 Setup
 ==================================================

-1. Split the deck in half by color.
+1. Remove jokers and split the deck by color.
-  One player takes clubs/spades;
-  the other gets hearts/diamonds.
+  Give one player all the clubs/spades, and the other hearts/diamonds.
-1. Shuffle your half of the deck and draw 4 cards.
-  Set the remaining cards aside as your draw pile.
+1. Shuffle your half of the deck and set it aside as your draw pile.
+  Draw 4 cards.
 1. Select 1 of the 4 cards as your CASTLE, and place it face-down on the table.
   Select 2 cards as your DUKES,
   and place them face-down in front of the CASTLE.
-  The remaining card will be part of your starting hand.
+  The left-over card will be part of your starting hand.
-1. Once both players have selected their DUKES, they say, "Dukes Up!" and flip up their DUKES in unison.
+1. Once both players pick their DUKES, they say, "Dukes Up!" and flip them face-up in unison.
   The CASTLES remain face-down for now.

 From here, the first player can start their turn.